uva-cs/dsa2/docs/pa/pa1.md

 - Any and all source code must be in the one file that you submit
 - You may **not** use any graph packages for this assignment.
 - Please note that you are responsible for analyzing the running time of any algorithm you use and ensuring that they satisfy the runtime requirements for this assignment.

+You will submit your completed source code file to Gradescope.
+There will be a *small set* of acceptance tests that are ***NOT COMPREHENSIVE***.
+These acceptance tests are the test cases in the [example.in](files/pa1-example.in) file.
+It's up to you to comprehensively test your code.
+The acceptance tests just verify that you are reading the input correctly and providing the expected output.

+Note that when you submit, Gradescope will report your grade as "-/10" or "0/10" -- that's a quirk of Gradescope, and is because the grading tests have not been run (and won't be run until after all submissions are in).
+YOu can look at the results of the individual test cases to see how your program worked